-If the member is in agreement with the recommended actions or sanctions and notifies the President or Vice President of their acceptance, they will be enacted and no further action is needed.
+If the member agrees with the recommended actions or sanctions and notifies the President or Vice President of their acceptance, they will be enacted, and no further action is needed.

-If the member is in disagreement with the recommended actions or sanctions, they must notify the President or Vice President within ten (10) days of receipt of the notification that they wish to proceed with Section 4 below.
+If the member disagrees with the recommended actions or sanctions, they must notify the President or Vice President within ten (10) days of receipt of the notification that they wish to proceed with Section 4 below.

 Section 4 In the case of a member not in agreement with the actions or sanctions as recommended in Section 3 above, the member will have the opportunity to meet with the Board of Directors regarding the alleged violation.
 Once the President or Vice President has been notified, the member will be notified of the time and the location of the regular or called meeting of the board.
-This member must be notified via email and/or certified mail a minimum of 10 days prior to the Board of Directors’ meeting.
+This member must be notified via email and/or certified mail a minimum of ten (10) days prior to the Board of Directors’ meeting.

 The member may waive the notification requirement if notified in person.
-At the request of the member and with mutual agreement of the board, this 10 day requirement may be waived in order to expedite the matter.
-Upon conclusion of the meeting with member, the Board of Directors will vote on the matter.
-A majority of the Board of Directors must be in attendance and a majority of the votes cast is required for the recommended verbal reprimand, probation, suspension, and/or termination to take effect.
-The member will be notified of the decision of the board by certified mail, or by email when confirmation of receipt is received within 48 hours.
+At the request of the member and agreement of the board, the ten (10) day requirement may be waived to expedite the matter.
+Upon conclusion of the meeting with the member, the Board of Directors will vote on the matter.
+A majority of the Board of Directors must be in attendance and a majority of votes cast is required for the recommended verbal reprimand, probation, suspension, and/or termination to take effect.
+The member will be notified of the decision of the board by certified mail, or by email when confirmation of receipt is received within forty-eight (48) hours.

 Section 5 In the case that a member has been verbally reprimanded, placed on probation, suspended, or terminated, said member will have up to thirty (30) calendar days from the date of notice to appeal the decision.
 Any appeal must be in writing and submitted to the President or his/her designee.
-The Board of Directors will set up a meeting within fifteen (15) calendar days from the date of the appeal with said member and allow that member to present any further information to the Executive Board.
-This notice of meeting must be by certified mail, or by email when confirmation of receipt is received within 48 hours.
-The Board of Directors will then have fifteen (15) calendar days from the date of the meeting to take action and inform said member of the final decision.
-Notice of the final decision must be made by registered mailforty-eight ().
+The Board of Directors will set up a meeting within fifteen (15) calendar days from the date of the appeal with said member and allow that member to present any further information to the Board of Directors.
+This notice of meeting must be by certified mail, or by email when confirmation of receipt is received within forty-eight (48) hours.
+The Board of Directors will then have fifteen (15) calendar days from the date of the meeting to act and inform said member of the final decision.
+Notice of the final decision will be made by certified mail, or by email when confirmation of receipt is received within forty-eight (48) hours.
 Failure to follow any portion of the appeals process, by either party, will result in the probation, suspension, and/or termination being upheld or dismissed.

 Section 6 A member who has appealed a probation, suspension, or termination and a final decision has been confirmed by the Board of Directors, may appeal to the State Association according to the regulations of the State Association.

-Section 7 Any member of the Board of Directors that misses two or more called Board meetings may be immediately replaced by a majority vote of the Board of Directors.
-The President then will be responsible to fill any vacancy until an Election can be held per Article X, Section 5.
+Section 7 Any member of the Board of Directors that misses two or more board meetings may be removed from office by a majority vote of the Board of Directors.

-ARTICLE XII CODE OF ETHICS
+ARTICLE XIII CODE OF ETHICS

-All members of the Austin Chapter shall understand, wholeheartedly support, and comply with the principals of good officiating as developed and promoted by the National Federation of State High School Associations and the University Interscholastic League.
+All members shall understand, wholeheartedly support, and comply with the principles of good officiating as developed and promoted by the National Federation of State High School Associations and the University Interscholastic League.

-A member shall not seek to influence a coach for the purpose of promoting his/her own officiating opportunities.
+A member shall not seek to influence a coach to promote his/her own officiating opportunities.